The crackdown on money laundering continues

-Money-laundering regulations aim to reduce this figure by making it firstly harder for criminals to use the financial system to launder their ill-gotten gains, and secondly enable the authorities to recover any proceeds of crime and so taking the financial incentive out of crime.
+Money-laundering regulations aim to reduce this figure by making it harder for criminals to use the financial system to launder their ill-gotten gains.
+Secondly, it enables the authorities to recover any proceeds of crime and take the financial incentive out of crime.

 Top tips to protect your firm from money laundering

-- Make sure your AML programme reflects your business – Too many firms rely on external consultants to help put together an almost off-the-shelf AML policy and procedural framework, that doesn’t reflect a firm’s day to day business activities.
+Too many firms rely on external consultants to help put together an almost off-the-shelf AML policy and procedural framework that doesn’t reflect a firm’s day to day business activities.

-- Make sure the flow makes sense – Too often there is misalignment within a financial crime risk management framework.
+Too often, there is misalignment within a financial crime risk management framework.
 The risk assessment should drive the policy, the policy drives the procedures, the procedures need to reflect actual business as usual, and the subsequent controls should monitor that the entire process is aligned and working.

-- Understand your tools – When using third party PEP and sanctions list, make sure you understand where the data come from, and who how they are maintained.
+When using third party PEP and sanctions list, make sure you understand where the data come from and how they are maintained.
 When using analytics to monitor behaviour, trends and transactions, make sure you can explain the underlying rationale for the algorithms deployed.

-- Be sure to conduct risk-based due diligence- This includes for all customers, associates, consultants and third parties.
+This includes all customers, associates, consultants and third parties.
 The higher the risk, the higher the level of due diligence is required.
-Emerging regulations are requiring firms to provide more and more detail about what they do in this respect, and why they believe that what they do is appropriate.
-Over the coming 12–18 months there will be increasing clarity about what constitutes standard and enhanced due diligence, so firms need to review their current practices against new emerging regulations.
+Regulations are emerging that require firms to provide more and more detail about what they do in this respect and why they believe that what they do is appropriate.
+Over time there will be increasing clarity about what constitutes standard and enhanced due diligence, so firms need to review their current practices against new emerging regulations.

-- Make sure your training is focused– Everyone in a firm should be able to explain how their firm and its products and services are most at risk from financial crime.
-In the same vain everyone should be clear on how to respond to unusual activity, in order to determine whether this unusual activity gives rise to concern or possibly suspicion.
+Everyone in a firm should be able to explain how their firm and its products and services are most at risk from financial crime.
+In the same vein, everyone should be clear on how to respond to unusual activity to determine whether this unusual activity gives rise to concern or possibly suspicion.

-- Regular reviews – Regulations require regular internal control reviews and reassessments.
-These should be hardcoded into your financial crime compliance programme with a frequency that reflects the risks your business is exposed to because of the types of client it deals with, the products and services it sells and the jurisdictions it operates within.
+Regulations require regular internal control reviews and reassessments.
+These should be hardcoded into your financial crime compliance programme with a frequency that reflects the risks your business is exposed to because of the types of clients it deals with, the products and services it sells and the jurisdictions it operates within.
 They should be essential, non-moveable processes in your AML compliance program.